Planning uses - find the use class for your property here, and information about changing to another use class

 Small shared dwelling houses occupied by between three and six unrelated individuals, as their only or main residence, who share basic amenities such as a kitchen or bathroom. |

-D1 Non-residential institutions |
+D1 Education and non-residential institutions |

-Clinics, health centres, crèches, day nurseries, day centres, schools, art galleries (other than for sale or hire), museums, libraries, halls, places of worship, church halls, law court.
+Schools, art galleries (other than for sale or hire), museums, libraries, public halls, places of worship and law court.
 Non residential education and training centres. |

-D2 Assembly and leisure |
+D2 Cinemas and entertainment halls |

-Cinemas, music and concert halls, bingo and dance halls (but not night clubs), swimming baths, skating rinks, gymnasiums or area for indoor or outdoor sports and recreations (except for motor sports, or where firearms are used). |
+Gymnasiums or areas for indoor sports and recreations (except for motor sports, or where firearms are used). |

 Sui Generis |